Share to Help Inspire Others

 Egg muffins with tomato, onion, and finely chopped broccoli

 Egg muffins are essentially mini frittatas, aka a crustless quiche.
-Simply whip an omelet mixture together, pour into and bake in a muffin tin and voila, you’ll have delicious egg muffins.
+You whip up an omelet mixture, pour it into a muffin tin, bake, and voila.
+Breakfast is done.

-All you need are eggs, your favorite omelet vegetables, spices, a little olive oil, and a muffin tin (or 2).
+All you need are eggs, your favorite omelet veggies, spices, a little olive oil, and a muffin tin.

-Eggs expand and puff up when they’re baked so you’ll need to fill the muffin cups 3/4 of the way so they won’t overflow and make a mess.
+You’ll need about 1 egg per egg muffin if you’re using a standard 12 cup muffin tray.
+Eggs expand and puff up when baked, so fill each cup about 3/4 of the way so they won’t overflow and make a mess.

 All you have to do is mix your eggs and vegetables, season, and bake.
 That’s it.